emaynard10/Phenology-Analysis/README.md

 18.9/28.3 = 66.7% fell as snow

-Some take aways to keep in mind when comparing the phenolgy data:
+Some take aways to keep in mind when comparing the phenology data:
 * The winter of 2019 had the most snow of any winter leading up to the study years.
 Most of that years precip fell in the winter; the summer was pretty dry.
 This year is included as a potential metric for delayed superbloom type events.
-For instance, a connection between superblooms of monument plants correlate with high precip 4 years prior.
+For instance, a connection between super blooms of monument plants correlates with high precip 4 years prior.
 * Both 2021 and 2022 had more rain than 2020 during the typical monsoon months
 * The first years of the study had somewhat consistent accumulative precipitation numbers and melt dates
 * Of the three years, 2020 had more snow